Using the APMA & State-wide Bond Pool within the BLM Approval Process

 - Once the BLM receives and begins work on the submitted application, the BLM will perform a completeness review, ensuring that the proposal is fully described.
-BLM will determine the activity level of your proposal: Casual Use, Notice of Intent, or Plan of Operations level.
+BLM will determine the activity level of your proposal: Casual Use, Notice, or Plan of Operations level.
 If needed, the BLM will request that you provide more information.

 - When your application is accepted as complete by BLM, the different activity levels dictate the following steps.

 a.
 Casual Use activity: Casual Use requires no additional steps to evaluate the proposal.
 You are approved to commence the Casual Use activity described in your completed application.